 A career as an aircraft mechanic in Montana is ideal for anyone who loves aviation and enjoys working with complex technical systems.
-Of course, before they can consider themselves professional aircraft mechanics, candidates must first put themselves in a position to acquire relevant skills.
+Of course, before they can consider themselves professional aircraft mechanics, candidates must first acquire the relevant skills.

 Since aviation is a highly important and highly regulated industry, candidates must also meet requirements set by major regulatory bodies, such as the Federal Aviation Administration.

-The following guide outlines the key aspects of developing technical expertise as an aircraft mechanic in Montana and meeting federal certification requirements.
+The following guide outlines the key steps to develop technical expertise as an aircraft mechanic in Montana and to meet federal certification requirements.
 We also explore top programs and annual average salary potential.

 How to Become an Aircraft Mechanic in Montana